 Instructions

-- Mix all of the spices in a small bowl.3 tablespoons kosher salt, 2 tablespoons smoked paprika, 2 tablespoons garlic powder, 2 tablespoons black pepper, 1 tablespoon chili powder, 2 teaspoons ground cumin, 2 teaspoons cayenne pepper
+- In a small bowl, combine all spices until evenly mixed.3 tablespoons kosher salt, 2 tablespoons smoked paprika, 2 tablespoons garlic powder, 2 tablespoons black pepper, 1 tablespoon chili powder, 2 teaspoons cayenne pepper, 2 teaspoons ground cumin

-- Store the rub mixture in an airtight container at room temperature for up to 6 months.
+- Store the rub in an airtight container at room temperature for up to 6 months, or use immediately to season your brisket.

 Notes